 The Compliance Monitoring Review Process includes the following six steps: notification, request for preliminary information, desk review, onsite compliance monitoring review, entrance conference, and exit conference.
+Note: Because of the travel and safety restrictions imposed due to the COVID-19 Pandemic, EDD's EEO Office is conducting desk reviews of all Local Areas.
+Once these restrictions are lifted, the EEO Office plans to continue with onsite monitoring reviews.

 - Local Areas are notified approximately two to four weeks prior to EDD's EEO Office conducting onsite compliance review.
-Notifications are sent to the Local Area Director/Administrator and the Local EO Officer. - 2.
+Notifications are sent to the Local Area Director/Administrator, the Local EO Officer, and the EDD Regional Advisor assigned to the Local Area. - 2.
 The notification will include a request for preliminary information and include the Compliance Monitoring Guide that EDD EEO Office staff will use to conduct the compliance monitoring review. - 3.
 Preliminary information will be reviewed prior to the onsite visit to help identify potential items to be addressed during the onsite compliance monitoring review. - 4.
 The onsite monitoring review will determine compliance with the WIOA nondiscrimination and equal opportunity requirements. - 5.
 EDD EEO Office staff will meet with Local Area Directors/Administrators to discuss the scope of the review, make arrangements for client and staff interviews or file reviews, and discuss preliminary findings of the data analysis. - 6.
 Immediately following the completion of the onsite compliance monitoring review, EDD EEO Office staff will conduct exit conference with Local Area Directors/Administrators and/or the Local Area EO Officer to discuss findings and clarify areas in question.